-Verify that the two-part material, resin and activator shelf life has not expired.
-Use the following steps in preparing the compound for application:
+Verify that the two-part material, resin, and activator shelf life have not expired.
+For automated meter/mix/dispense machines, follow manufacturer's instructions for compound preparation and injection.
+For manual preparation, use the following steps in preparing the compound for application:

-- a.
+a.
 Place both parts (in the proper proportional ratios) in a clean, dry, nonporous container having a capacity of at least four times the volume of the combined parts.
 Blend the parts thoroughly by mechanical agitation or by stirring with a clean metal spatula.
-Avoid fast stirring that may entrap excessive air and reduce application life. - b.
+Avoid fast stirring that may entrap excessive air and reduce application life.

+- b.
 Place the container in a vacuum chamber and reduce the pressure to a maximum absolute pressure of 3.4 kPa (0.5 psi).
 Maintain this pressure until foaming subsides, but not more than 20 minutes. - c.
 Transfer the mixed compound from the mixing container to the injection-gun cartridge by carefully and slowly pouring the compound down the inside of the cartridge, using care not to entrap air, until the desired level in the cartridge is reached.
 Put the plastic plunger in place and insert the cartridge into the gun.